farhadkpx/Data-Science-Capstone-Project/README.md

   - Finally, sharing a 5-slide presentation using R-based Shiny.

 ### Two-link Submission:
-All the project relevant data, codes, .png  files should be hosted on 'github.com' as an open source and two link has to be provided.
-These links will offer these functionalities.
+All the project relevant data, codes, .png  files should be hosted on 'github.com'.
+These files has to be an open source and they should offer these following functionalities.
 1. The shiny user interface takes input with one or(multiple words) in a text box and outputs a set of prediction of the next word.
 2. 5-slides will display a summary overview and progression of the project.